Iyothee Thass

-C. Iyothee Thass (Born Kathavarayan; 20 May 1845 – 1914) was an Indian anti-caste activist and a practitioner of Siddha medicine.
+C. Iyothee Thassa Pandithar (Born Kathavarayan; 20 May 1845 – 1914) was an Indian anti-caste activist and a practitioner of Siddha medicine.
 He famously converted to Buddhism and called upon the Paraiyars to do the same, arguing that this was their original religion.
 He also founded the Panchamar Mahajana Sabha in 1891 along with Rettamalai Srinivasan.
 Panchamas are the ones who are outcastes.

 "Iyothee Thass" is the most common Anglicized spelling of his name; other spellings include Pandit C. Ayodhya Dasa, C. Iyothee Doss, C. Iyodhi Doss, C. Iyothee Thoss, K. Ayōttitācar (avarkaḷ), K. Ayōttitāsa (paṇṭitaravarkaḷ), or Ayothidas Pandithar.